Aromatherapy Monster Repellent Room Mist Recipe

 Tell your child about the Monster Repellent and how it "works."
-Hydrosols are water based and don't need to be shaken prior to each use unless you add essential oils (not recommended for this application).
+Hydrosols are water based and don't need to be shaken prior to each use.
 If you do choose to allow your child to use the Monster Repellent on his/her own, be sure to teach your child that the Monster Repellent must be sprayed away from himself/herself and away from other people, pets, plants, furniture and away from any food or beverages.

 Adults can also use this hydrosol spray as a room or linen mist at bedtime.